-Governments and space agencies seeking to protect the Earth by changing the courses of potentially hazardous asteroids might face major legal hurdles, even if our planet is in the crosshairs of a bolide big enough to kill millions, experts say.
+Governments and space agencies seeking to protect the Earth by changing the courses of a potentially hazardous asteroid strike might face major legal hurdles, even if our planet is in the crosshairs of a bolide big enough to kill millions, experts say.

-One problem is what would happen if one country, worried about protecting its own citizens, attempted to deflect the asteroid, screwed up, and accidentally dumped it on a neighbour.
+One problem is what would happen if one country, worried about protecting its own citizens, attempted to deflect the asteroid strike, screwed up, and accidentally dumped it on a neighbour.

 Space law, says David Koplow of Georgetown University Law Centre, Washington DC, is based on the principle of strict liability.

 “The concept is that space activities are hazardous and therefore the harm should not fall on an innocent bystander,” Koplow says.

 Another problem stems from the fact that only a few countries have the technological ability to deflect an incoming asteroid, and there is, at present, no international authority tasked with making sure everyone else is represented in the decision-making process.

 In fact, says Cordula Steinkogler, a space law expert at the University of Vienna, Austria, current treaties don’t even require nations to share information about such hazards, let alone act to protect each other.